Sea Point High School is an institution that focuses on academics. This is clearly reflected in our mission statement:

 MONITORING AND EVALUATION PROCEDURES

 - When homework is given to a learner, the expectation is that it will be completed by the next lesson.
-It will then be checked by the subject educator.
+It will then be checked by the subject teacher.

-- If it is not completed – the educator will determine the circumstances and punish accordingly.
+- If it is not completed – the teacher will determine the circumstances and punish accordingly.

-- Educators are to monitor the giving, amount, accuract and quality of homework.
-Parents / guardians are to monitor the completion of homework.
+- Teachers are to monitor the giving, amount, accuract and quality of homework.
+Parents / Guardian must momitor the completion of homework.

 RESPONSIBILITIES OF ROLE PLAYERS